PX4/PX4-Autopilot/apps/examples/README.txt

   sequence of CAN messages and verifies that those messages are returned exactly as sent.

-  This test depends on these specific CAN configurations settings (your specific CAN settings might require additional settings).
+  This test depends on these specific CAN/NSH configurations settings (your specific CAN settings might require additional settings).

     CONFIG_CAN - Enables CAN support.
     CONFIG_CAN_LOOPBACK - A CAN driver may or may not support a loopback mode for testing.
 The STM32 CAN driver does support loopback mode.

-  Specific configuration options for this example include:

     CONFIG_NSH_BUILTIN_APPS - Build the CAN test as an NSH built-in function.
       Default: Built as a standalone problem

-    CONFIG_CAN_LOOPBACK
+  Specific configuration options for this example include:

     CONFIG_EXAMPLES_CAN_DEVPATH - The path to the CAN device.
 Default: /dev/can0 CONFIG_EXAMPLES_CAN_NMSGS - If CONFIG_NSH_BUILTIN_APPS
       is defined, then the number of loops is provided on the command line